 Archive, or even any items that could be photographed returned; their names (and those of the five who died) are

-and added to the collection. are recorded on a roll of honour that hangs in the chapel in
+and added to the collection. recorded on a roll of honour that hangs in the chapel of St

-See under Archives for a full list of holdings. the grounds of Oxburgh Hall.
+See under Archives for a full list of holdings.
+Margaret and Our Lady in the grounds of Oxburgh Hall.